guilleiguaran/fakeredis/README.md

 ## Usage

-You can use FakeRedis::Redis similary as you use redis gem:
+You can use FakeRedis without any changes:

     require "fakeredis"

-    redis = FakeRedis::Redis.new
+    redis = Redis.new

     >> redis.set "foo", "bar"
     => "OK"